mohitsonu/Automated-Financial-News/README.md

 ---

+---

-## 📄 License
+## � Likcense

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ---